 - Mix 30 grams with 1 litre of warm water

-- Spread by hand use approximately 50 grams per square metre.
+- Spread by a gloved hand or scoop, use approximately 50 grams per square metre.

 - Sometimes the mix leaves white mineral deposits on the cleaned area.
 This will disappear after rain or an extra rinse, it is not permanent!